apache/spark/docs/apache-airflow/concepts/tasks.rst

 Much in the same way that a DAG is instantiated into a :ref:`DAG Run <concepts:dag-run>` each time it runs, the tasks under a DAG are instantiated into *Task Instances*.

-An instance of a Task is a specific run of that task for a given DAG (and thus for a given ``execution_date``).
+An instance of a Task is a specific run of that task for a given DAG (and thus for a given data interval).
 They are also the representation of a Task that has *state*, representing what stage of the lifecycle it is in.

 .. _concepts:task-states: